Phedikhola Rural Municipality: Political situation

 Phedikhola is divided into 5 Wards.
 It is surrounded by Kaski District at northern side, Kaski District from east, Aandhikhola from west and Putalibazar & Aandhikhola at south.
 Fedikhola is its headquarter.

 Population

-As Phedikhola is created by merging Bagephadke, Bhatkhola, Arukharka & Fedikhola itself.
+As Phedikhola is created by merging Bagephadke, Bhatkhola, Arukharka and Fedikhola itself.
 The sum population of Phedikhola, 12,341, is residing in an area of 56.73 km2.